-Climate Change Resiliency
+Climate Change

-The effects of climate change are anticipated to be felt locally in the coming decades, and proper open space planning provides us the opportunity to be better prepared for it.
-As a community bordering three rivers, Kingston will likely see the effects of rising water levels and flooding, along with rising temperatures, extreme weather, and the spread of invasive species.
-Knowing in advance what changes will likely occur provides us the opportunity to prepare for them - a process known as 'climate resiliency.'
+The effects of climate change are anticipated to be felt locally in the coming decades, and provide for both challenges and opportunities to open space planning.
+As a waterfront community, Kingston will see the effects of rising water levels and flooding, along with rising temperatures, extreme weather, and invasive species.
+Knowing in advance what changes will likely occur can help us to prepare for it, a process known as climate resiliency.
 The NYSDEC's Hudson River Estuary Program notes the following expected changes and risks associated with climate change over the coming decades: (4)

-- Heat waves becoming more frequent and lasting longer, with the number of summer days exceeding 90 degrees Fahrenheit doubling by the year 2020, and quadrupling by 2050. - Precipitation becoming more varied and extreme, with potential for shortterm droughts and heavier rainfall events.
+- Heat waves becoming more frequent and lasting longer, with the number of summer days exceeding 90 degrees Fahrenheit doubling by the year 2020, and quadrupling by 2050. - Precipitation becoming more varied and extreme, with potential for short-term droughts and heavier rainfall events.
 Today's "100-year flood" is expected to become 50% more likely by 2020. - Since 1900, sea level in the lower Hudson River has risen 15 inches.
 It is projected to rise another nine to 27 inches by 2050, increasing flooding in coastal areas. - Invasive species and nuisance plants will thrive under elevated atmospheric CO2 levels, making them spread faster and harder to contain.